- Editor Rating

 The Herman Miller Warranty is a statement of our confidence in the quality of our products.
 It's a straightforward promise to our customers that we stand behind that quality, 100 percent–100 percent of the time.”

-Prior to receiving my Embody, my old $100 office chair from Staples just wasn't able keep me comfortable.
-Sitting for long periods resulted in pain and soreness in my back, buttocks, and thighs.
+Before receiving my Herman Miller Embody, my old $100 office chair from Staples just wasn't able to keep me comfortable.
+Sitting for extended periods of time resulted in pain and soreness in my back, buttocks, and thighs.
 I ultimately found my posture getting worse and my level of comfort while at my workstation was so low that it resulted in procrastination and a decrease in productivity.

 Before buying the Embody, I had borrowed a friend's Herman Miller Aeron model.
 While it was a vast improvement, it still didn't give me the comfort that I was looking for at the premium price-point.
 Unlike the Embody, the Aeron is not able to conform to your body nearly as well since the mesh design is somewhat limiting when to comes to adapting to changes in your body position.

 Sitting in the Embody felt very different than what I was used to at first, but I quickly got accustomed to it after making some adjustments.
 The chair is very user-friendly, and adjustments can be made on the fly.
 No tools are required, so you just need to flip, twist, or push the adjustable components to dial in your desired setting.

 Now that I am used to relying on the Herman Miller Embody for my daily work routine, I cannot imagine working without it.
 I have no more pain or fatigue due to prolonged sitting and the closest way to describe it is that it feels like I am sitting on air.
 No matter my positioning, the design offers ample support without any unnecessary pressure that would be able to cause discomfort.